 The creative approach she has developed gives the camera the function of a distancing device that she utilises for her to experience a state of catharsis.
 She links the execution with the liberating emotional discharge.
 Making her work serves as a coping strategy, this adds an extremely personal aspect to her practice, but still touches on universal human experiences.

 Ryklova’s activities are also engaged in curatorial practice.
-In collaboration with emerging artists she organised and curated two photography group exhibitions in 2015 and 2017, both in Dublin.
+As a curator she presented two group exhibitions in Dublin, in 2015 at Steam Box Galleries and in 2017 at The Complex.

 Originally from the Czech Republic, Ryklova was brought to Ireland on a journey of personal discovery and since 2007 she has been living and working there.